serilog/serilog-sinks-opentelemetry/example/Example/README.md

 ### Start Collector

 From the this subdirectory, run the command `kubectl apply -f k8s`.
 You should see two resources created.
-One should be a pod with a name starting with "collector".
+One should be a pod named "collector".

-To make the **ports visible on your local machine**, forward the ports with by running the command in a separate terminal (or in the background):
+To make the **ports visible on your local machine**, forward the ports with by running this command in a separate terminal (or in the background):

 ```sh